 A vital service feature that saves lives

 In 2018 Canadians made 12 million calls to 911.
-Increasing more of those calls for emergency help are made over IP networks.
+Increasingly more of those calls for emergency help are made over IP networks.
 The same mobility and portability conveniences we expect and enjoy now present unique challenges for the IP PBX service providers and users.
 While selecting and implementing on-premises equipment or a cloud partner for VoIP services the business leaders and homeowners need to be aware of the mandatory requirements and some common pitfalls.

 At the beginning (about1968) the FCC and American Telephone and Telegraph Company (A&T) established a shortcut method to contact and request emergency services with the dialed digits of 9-1-1.
 This now mandatory telephone feature has spread across Canada and is expanding nearly worldwide.

 It has no doubt saved countless lives, lessened the impact of injuries, and helped to report and solve crimes in an expeditious manner.
 Previously each household and business need to identify and post local emergency numbers of fire, ambulance, poison control, and police services separately near physical telephones.
 Failing that step of posting the user was fumbling through a local phone book and/or placed a panic call to an operator, often with mixed results.

 As adoption of 911 on VoIP was an afterthought by the PBX manufacturers and service providers with some fatal and near-fatal consequences.
 Government standard-setting and regulations have paved a path away from most risks.
 The educated VoIP administrator very much needs to be informed of these issues and limitations.
 They have a role in assuming responsibility for loved ones and colleagues.